The blog

 When it comes to 5G, Asia stands out with rapid implementation, particularly in South Korea and China.
 Indeed, these two countries have seen 5G arrive on their territory as early as the beginning of 2019.

-China was able to innovate very early on thanks to an alliance between Huawei (leader world of 5G) and China Mobile (China's leading mobile operator).
-This alliance has made it possible to explore different business models and ways of using 5G in retail.
+China was able to innovate early on thanks to an alliance between Huawei (world leader in 5G) and China Mobile (China's leading mobile operator).
+This alliance made it possible to explore different business models and ways of using 5G in retail.

-In Shanghai's Hongqiao station, for example, new customer experiences have been imagined, with robots meeting travelers to welcome them, provide a shopping guide to the station's various stores and accompany them on their customer journey.
+In Shanghai's Hongqiao station, for example, new customer experiences have been imagined where robots meet travelers to welcome them, provide them with a shopping guide to the station's various stores and accompany them on their customer journey.
 This type of experimentation can also be found in Hangzhou, where "virtual mirrors" have been installed in the Changqing Street ready-to-wear stores.
 These mirrors are capable of displaying the image of the customer wearing the outfit he or she would like to try on in real time.
-As well as saving the customer time, these mirrors increase interaction with the customer, thanks in particular to the ability to "push" suggestions in real time based on previous garments tried on [1].
+In addition to saving the customer time, these mirrors increase interaction with the customer, thanks in particular to the ability to "push" suggestions in real time based on previous garments tried on [1].

 [1] 5G Virtual Mirrors and Commerce Cloud Illuminate Hangzhou's Silk City

-In terms of fully digital 5G-enabled journeys, China's Alibaba has positioned itself at leader with its e-commerce platform Tmall (ranked3rd by Alexa [1]).
-Tmall enables users to try out different cosmetic products such as lipsticks, eyeliners and eye shadow in augmented reality, with a fidelity approaching that of a physical make-up application.
+In terms of fully digital journeys leveraging 5G, China's Alibaba is leading the way with its Tmall e-commerce platform (ranked3rd by Alexa [1]).
+Tmall allows users to try on different cosmetics such as lipsticks, eyeliners or eye shadow in augmented reality, with a fidelity approaching that of a physical make-up application.

 The increase in data transmission speed enabled by 5G has also prompted Tmall to launch version 2.0 of its flagship product.
 From now on, it is possible for companies to customize their page on the site, enabling consumers to access a personalized homepage based on their shopping habits on the site.
 Users' consumption patterns are analyzed in real time, and their home page adapts instantly.